mohamadi7613/mycheat/py/django-rest.md

 + `Permissions` determine whether a client should be granted access to a particular endpoint or database object.
 + `Authentication` identifies who is making the request (user) while `Permissions` determine what that user can do (access control)

-+ we have 3 levels:
-    1. setting level (for all links)
++ permissions can apply in 2 level:
-    2. view level   (for specific views)
+    1. view level (globally to all views or specific view)
-    3. object level  (for specific objects)
+    2. object level  (for specific objects)

 #### permissions: 0. global level